-In the NetFPGA Reference Switch design, we discover that the lookup table is not able to sustain subsequent entry updates with packet sizes of less than 385B, due to the write access latency (test #09).
+In the NetFPGA Reference Switch and NDP, we discover a write-after-write hazard, where the lookup table is not able to sustain subsequent entry updates with packet sizes of less than 385B, due to the write access latency (test #09).
 When the packet size is 385B or bigger, meaning 13 clock cycles or more between two updates, the design functions as expected.

 Running a similar test on the P4-based learning switch resulted in a failure to support consecutive table updates at line rate, regardless of packet size.
-The root cause to this limitation is the separation of control and data planes, which means that updates to the lookup table must go through the host by design.
+The root cause to this limitation is the separation of control and data planes, which means that updates to the lookup table must go through the host by design, a latency in the order of milliseconds.

 An evaluation of the P4-based INT design on NetFPGA yielded interesting performance results (test #10).
 We find that the data plane can sustain the full internal throughput (50Gbps) only with unaligned packet sizes (e.g., 65B, 97B), but not for data path aligned packet sizes (e.g., 64B, 96B).
 We expect that this issue is caused by the expansion of the packet within the encrypted data plane module, beyond the INT header added to the packet.
-This is also the explanation proposed to us by the P4 \rightarrow NetFPGA designers.
+This is also the explanation proposed to us by the P4→NetFPGA designers.

-8.5 Architecture Tests
+E. Architecture Tests

 A few of the bugs uncovered by PTA had to do with the architecture of specific designs or with the underlying hardware infrastructure (test #11).
-For example, initial throughput testing of both HDL-based and P4-based learning switches resulted in a large number of packet drops.
+For example, initial throughput testing of both HDL-based and P4-based learning switches

+Test# Program Category Description HW Plat.
+Pass/Fail 01 Any Compiler Byte swapping Tofino Fail 02 Any Compiler Saturating Tofino Fail 03 Any Compiler Signed fields Tofino Fail 04 NDP, Switch (P4, Verilog) Functional Invalid MAC NetFPGA Fail 05 NDP, Switch (P4, Verilog) Functional Table wrap NetFPGA Fail 06 INT Functional INT features NetFPGA Fail 07 INT Functional Instructions count NetFPGA Fail 08 INT Underspecification Parser reject NetFPGA Fail 09 NDP, Switch (P4, Verilog) Performance Write hazard NetFPGA Fail 10 INT Performance Aligned packet sizes NetFPGA Fail 11 Any Architecture Input arbiter NetFPGA Fail 12 Any Security Meltdown NetFPGA/Tofino Pass/Pass 13 Any Security Read headers beyond NetFPGA/Tofino Fail/Pass 14 Switch (P4) Comparison Port MAC NetFPGA Fail 15 Switch (Verilog) Comparison Table wrap NetFPGA Fail resulted in a large number of packet drops.
 The cause was found in the arbiter at the input to the data plane, that turned out not to be work conserving.
 An additional architecture limitation was discovered at the output of the data plane, at the output queues.
 Full rate traffic through the data plane under test led to packet drops at the queues, which turned out to be an intentional design choice by the NetFPGA team.
 They designed the overall supported outputs queues throughput to be circa 40Gbps.
 We note that PTA found this bug after the platform had already been in use for more than 10 years.
 The fix has supported 2 more recent NetFPGA-based projects.